An easy recipe for delicious grilled chicken tenders, marinated in a tasty marinade of olive oil, honey, and hot sauce.

 3. Brush the marinade all over the chicken pieces.

-4. Grill the chicken pieces until cooked through, about 3 minutes per side, or a total of 4 minutes in a dual-contact grill such as George Foremen.
+4. Grill the chicken until cooked through, about 3 minutes per side, or a total of 4 minutes in a dual-contact grill such as George Foremen.

 Should I marinate the chicken prior to grilling?